ElFabinou/EasySave/README.md

 # Introduction
-EASYSAVE 2.0
+EASYSAVE 3.0

 EasySave is an opensource backup application that allows you to create save works.
 Once you create a save work, you will be able to launch it in order to execute the saving process.
 This application will allow you to define a name, type, source and target path for your save works.
 This is available in French and in English.
+You have access to many options you can change in the settings (language, logs format, files priority etc...).

 # Getting Started
 1. Installation process